-To add or drop a course, you must complete the "Change of Registration" form, available from the Adult and Graduate Education office or the School of Education Program Coordinator in Ruff Learning Center 227.
-The form must be signed by you, your advisor, and the Dean of the School of Education.
+To add or drop a course, you must complete the "Change of Registration" form, available from the Adult and Graduate Education office or the Education Department Program Coordinator, LC 227.
+The form must be signed by you, your advisor, and the Chair or Director of Graduate Studies.
 If the semester has begun, the signature of the professor of the course you are dropping, as well as the last date you attended class are also needed.
-When the form is completed, please return it to the Adult and Graduate Education office in the Ruff Learning Center as soon as possible.
+When the form is completed, please return it to the Adult and Graduate Education office in the Learning Center as soon as possible.

 When a course is dropped, the amount of tuition due to the University is determined by the date of the last class attended.
+Note: The refund schedule, which changes every term, is posted on the Graduate Programs Bulletin Board and online.

-Any payment or credits that exceed the number of charges and tuition due are refunded by the University within 30 days of the student's written request to the Finance Office.
+Any payment or credits that exceed the amount of charges and tuition due are refunded by the University within 30 days of the student's written request to the Finance Office.
 Otherwise, the student's account is credited toward the next semester's tuition fees.

 Courses may be added through the end of the first week of class.
-Additions after the first week of classes require signatures of the Professor, your Advisor, and the Dean of the School Education on the add/drop slip.
+Additions after the first week of classes require signatures of the Professor, your Advisor, and the Chair of the Education Department or the Director of Graduate Studies on the add/drop slip.